Halide diffusion in mixed-halide perovskites and heterojunctions: Methods

 MLFFs based on Gaussian approximation potentials (GAPs)~\cite{Jinnouchi2019onthefly, Jinnouchi2019phase} with smooth overlap of atomic position (SOAP) descriptors~\cite{bartok2013onrepresenting, Jinnouchi2020descriptors} can accurately capture the diffusion of point defects, as we demonstrated in previous work on CsPbI$_3$ \cite{tyagi_tracing_2025}.
 Likewise, they are suited to describe defect migration in CsPbBr$_3$, as shown in SI note 1.
 However, they suffer from a poor scaling with the number of different chemical species, such as occurs in mixed \mixedsystem{x}{1-x} compounds.

 Although, message passing neural network (MPNN) potentials \cite{schutt2017schnet,Batzner2022equivariant} overcome this shortcoming, global message passing gives them a poor computational scaling with system size.
-The Allegro neural network architecture \cite{Musaelian2023learning} keeps the message passing local and is E(3)-equivariant (e3nn) \cite{geiger2022e3nn}, which restrains the scaling with size and complexity of the system, see the SI note 2.
+The Allegro neural network architecture \cite{Musaelian2023learning} keeps the message passing local and is E(3)-equivariant (e3nn) \cite{Geiger2022e3nn}, which restrains the scaling with size and complexity of the system, see the SI note 2.
 As a result of this, an efficient MLFF for long-time scale MD simulations on large systems.
 Here, we train an Allegro model, as implemented in the NequIP package \cite{Batzner2022equivariant}, to generate a neural network potential (NNP) for halide interstitial and vacancy defects in \mixedsystem{0.5}{0.5}.

 The datasets for training and validating the network are generated using the on-the-fly module as implemented in VASP \cite{Kresse1996efficient,Jinnouchi2019phase}, where structures are sampled from \SI{100}{ps} long MD runs.
 Energies, forces, and stress tensors are obtained from density functional theory (DFT) calculations with the PBE+D3-BJ exchange-correlation functional \cite{perdew1996generalized,Grimme2011effect}, for a set of structures selected through Bayesian inference, to ensure sufficient variance in the local environments.
-The training and validation sets are generated using \supercell{2}{2}{2} cubic supercells of randomly mixed \mixedsystem{0.5}{0.5} with one halide point defect for a negatively charged halide interstitial ($\mathrm{I_{X}^{-}}$), or a positively charged halide vacancy ($\mathrm{V_{X}^{+}}$).
+The training and validation sets are generated using \supercell{2}{2}{2} cubic supercells of {mixed \mixedsystem{0.5}{0.5} with \ce{I} and \ce{Br} positioned randomly on halide sites}, and one halide point defect for a negatively charged halide interstitial ($\mathrm{I_{X}^{-}}$), or a positively charged halide vacancy ($\mathrm{V_{X}^{+}}$).
 Details of the training procedure are explained in the SI note 3.